-FORM S: All forms are completed in my camper's online account by 4:00pm on the Wednesday prior

-to my camper's week or faxed in and accounted for.
+- □ FORMS: All forms are completed in my camper's online account by 4:00 pm on the Wednesday prior to my camper's week and accounted for.

-My camper's week start date:
+- My camper's week start date:

-The Wednesday prior's date:
+- The Wednesday prior's date:

-Forms I completed during registration:
+- Forms I completed during registration:

-Assessment of Risk
+- Assessment of Risk

-Medication Authorization (Only for those campers who need medicine administered at

-camp: including EPI Pens!)
+- Medication Authorization (Only for those campers who need medicine administered at camp: including EPI Pens!)

-Eligibility Requirements Page 1
+- Eligibility Requirements Page 1

-Eligibility Requirements Page 2
+- Ligibility Requirements Page 2

-Forms I either completed during registration or returned to my account later to finish:
+- Forms I either completed during registration or returned to my account later to finish:

 Camper Health History

-Forms I printed, filled out, sent to my camper's doctor, and confirmed that the doctor's

-office faxed in to 888-755-7365 or emailed to 511@submitMyForms.com:
+- Forms I printed, filled out, sent to my camper's doctor, and confirmed that the doctor's office faxed in to 888-755-7365 or emailed to 511@submitMyForms.com:

-Proof of Physical/Immunization Record
+- Proof of Physical/Immunization Record

-NUNICATION:

-I have contacted my Camp Director with any questions or concerns

-LOGIS

-I know my camp's address

-I know drop-off/pick-up traffic plans and protocols

-PACKED AND READY:

-ш My camper is packed and ready to go!
-2 or 3 full water bottles

-I have a lunch packed (for full day campers)

-Wearing a swimsuit with quick-drying clothes over

-Wearing a swimsure with quick-drying clothes over Waterproof Sunscreen SPF 15+ already applied

-□ Hat

-□ Sunglasses

-□ Towel

-Sunscreen in their bag so they can put some more on later

-Raingear (if it looks like it might rain)

-We have proper shoes

-Closed-toe water shoes or sneakers that can get wet and messy (no flip flops!)